bucketeer-io/bucketeer-docs/docs/contribution-guide/documentation-style-guide/01-about-this-guide.md

+---
-# About this Content Style Guide
+title: About this Content Style Guide
+# sidebar_position:
+slug: /documentation-style-guide/about-this-guide
+tags: ['contribuition','documentation']
+---

 This content style guide provides guidelines and standards for creating and maintaining consistent and cohesive Bucketeer developer content.